 main.rs

-When we entered the command, Cargo created a Cargo.toml, giving us a package.
-If we look at the contents of Cargo.toml, there’s no mention of src/main.rs because Cargo follows a convention that src/main.rs is the crate root of a binary crate with the same name as the package.
-Likewise, Cargo knows that if the package directory contains src/lib.rs, then the package contains a library crate with the same name as the package, and src/lib.rs is its crate root.
-Cargo passes the crate root files to rustc to actually build the library or binary.
+When we entered the command, Cargo created a Cargo.toml file, giving us a package.
+Looking at the contents of Cargo.toml, there’s no mention of src/main.rs because Cargo follows a convention that src/main.rs is the crate root of a binary crate with the same name as the package.
+Likewise, Cargo knows that if the package directory contains src/lib.rs, the package contains a library crate with the same name as the package, and src/lib.rs is its crate root.
+Cargo passes the crate root files to rustc to build the library or binary.

 Here, we have a package that only contains src/main.rs, meaning it only contains a binary crate named my-project.
-If a package contains both src/main.rs and src/lib.rs, then it has two crates: a library and a binary, both with the same name as the package.
+If a package contains src/main.rs and src/lib.rs, it has two crates: a library and a binary, both with the same name as the package.
 A package can have multiple binary crates by placing files in the src/bin directory: each file will be a separate binary crate.

-A crate will group related functionality together in a scope so that the functionality is easy to share between multiple projects.
-For example, the rand crate that we used in Chapter 2 provides functionality having to do with generating random numbers.
+A crate will group related functionality together in a scope so the functionality is easy to share between multiple projects.
+For example, the rand crate we used in Chapter 2 provides functionality that generates random numbers.
 We can use that functionality in our own projects by bringing the rand crate into our project’s scope.
-All of the functionality provided by the rand crate is accessible through the crate’s name, rand.
+All the functionality provided by the rand crate is accessible through the crate’s name, rand.

+prod: check xref

-In addition to making it clear whether functionality is defined in our crate or the rand crate, keeping a crate’s functionality in its own scope prevents conflicts that could arise.
+Keeping a crate’s functionality in its own scope clarifies whether particular functionality is defined in our crate or the rand crate and prevents potential conflicts.
 For example, the rand crate provides a trait named Rng.
 We can also define a struct named Rng in our own crate.
 Because a crate’s functionality is namespaced in its own scope, when we add rand as a dependency, the compiler isn’t confused about what the name Rng refers to.
 In our crate, it refers to the struct Rng that we defined.
-The Rng trait from the rand crate is accessible as rand::Rng.
+We would access the Rng trait from the rand crate as rand::Rng.

-Now that we’ve covered crates, let’s talk about the module system!
+Let’s move on and talk about the module system!

 Defining Modules to Control Scope and Privacy

-In this section, we’ll talk about modules and the other aspects that are considered part of the module system, namely paths that allow you to name items; the use keyword that brings a path into scope; and the pub keyword to make items public.
-We’ll also cover using the as keyword, external packages, and the glob operator.
-For now, modules!
+In this section, we’ll talk about modules and other parts of the module system, namely paths that allow you to name items; the use keyword that brings a path into scope; and the pub keyword to make items public.
+We’ll also discuss using the as keyword, external packages, and the glob operator.
+For now, let’s focus on modules!

-Modules let us organize code within a crate into groups for readability and easy re-use.
-Modules are also what control the privacy of items, which is whether an item is allowed to be used by outside code (public) or whether it’s an internal implementation detail and not available for outside use (private).
+Modules let us organize code within a crate into groups for readability and easy reuse.
+Modules also control the privacy of items, which is whether an item can be used by outside code (public) or whether it’s an internal implementation detail and not available for outside use (private).

 As an example, let’s write a library crate that provides the functionality of a restaurant.
-We’re going to define the signatures of functions but leave their bodies empty to concentrate on the organization of the code rather than actually implementing a restaurant in code.
+We’ll define the signatures of functions but leave their bodies empty to concentrate on the organization of the code rather than actually implementing a restaurant in code.